Philadelphia Hospital Malpractice Lawyer

-If you have been injured by hospital negligence, or if such negligence has proven injurious or fatal to someone you love, the Philadelphia hospital error attorneys of Wapner Newman can review your case and advise you whether you have grounds to seek financial compensation.
-Serving communities throughout Pennsylvania and New Jersey, our Eastern PA medical negligence lawyers believe that harm due to a hospital’s mistake or omission is unacceptable.
-We invite you to discuss your unique situation by calling us at 1-800-LAW-6600 or filling out a free case evaluation form.
+The Philadelphia hospital error attorneys of Wapner Newman have extensive experience dealing with hospital malpractice and can review your case and advise you whether you have grounds to seek financial compensation.
+Serving communities throughout Pennsylvania and New Jersey, our Eastern PA medical negligence lawyers believe that harm due to a hospital’s mistake or omission is unacceptable and will hold the at-fault parties accountable and make them pay for their mistakes.

 - Delayed diagnosis/failure to diagnose

 - Foreign object left inside patient after surgery

 - Wrong diagnosis

 - Wrong medication or wrong dose